 Manage IP Whitelists for Enterprise Accounts

-You can manage IP whitelists by adding, modifying, or deleting Dashboard and API IP access rules that have been created on Enterprise parent and child accounts.
-Parent and child account holders of an Enterprise account have the ability to create a range of IP Whitelists.
+You can manage IP whitelists by adding, modifying, or deleting Dashboard and API IP access rules that have been created on Rightscale accounts.
+All account holders of an organization have the ability to create a range of IP Whitelists.
 This feature is beneficial if account administrators would like to enable access to RightScale through a company's IP address, essentially blocking traffic from any other IP address.
 For more information, see Add an IP Whitelist Range.

-To be able to properly manage this feature, Enterprise account managers can modify, add, or delete an IP Whitelist range that has been set from parent or child accounts of an Enterprise account.
+To be able to properly manage this feature, Enterprise account managers can modify, add, or delete an IP Whitelist range that has been set from accounts of an Enterprise account.
 The instructions below explain how to use this feature.

-- Requires 'admin' and 'enterprise_manager' user role privileges and Enterprise Edition account to configure this feature.
+enterprise_manageruser role privileges Enterprise Edition account to configure this feature.
 Contact your account manager or email@example.com for more details.

-- Go to Settings > Enterprise > IP Whitelists
+- Go to Settings > Organization > IP Whitelists

 Add a New Rule